Family group meetings

 After the meeting

 Your CSO will give you and anyone else involved who attended the meeting a copy of your case plan.
-Your CSO will then talk about it with you.
+Your CSO will then talk about the case plan with you including what you and other people need to do to achieve your case plan goals.
 Your case plan will be reviewed within 6 months.

-Read information about what a case plan is and how it affects you.
+Read more information about what a case plan is and how it affects you.

 For more information on family group meetings, you can: